nahid2887/nahid2887/README.md

 ## Who am I ?
-I am a fourth-year student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelor's in Computer Engineering.
+I am a third-year student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelor's in Computer Engineering.
 I am an open-source Contributor and a web development addict.

 <!--